PennyHow/PyTrx/README.md

 <b>*PhD thesis, for which PyTrx was developed primarily*</b><br>
 How (2018) Dynamical change at tidewater glaciers examined using time-lapse photogrammetry.
 PhD thesis, University of Edinburgh, UK.<br>

+Example image sets distributed with PyTrx were collected as part of <a href="https://www.researchinsvalbard.no/project/7037">CRIOS</a> (Calving Rates and Impact On Sea level), and are used here with permission.
+Other datasets are included with each of these example image sets, including camera location and pose (yaw, pitch, roll), calibration models, ground control points (GCPs), and Digital Elevation Models (DEMs).
 <hr>
 <h3>Scripts</h3>